 So Expected Value (EV) is definitely one factor to look at when it comes to figuring out if Magic Booster Boxes are worth it.

-How Else Do You Value A Magic Booster Box?
+How Else Do You Value A Booster Box?

 You have to remember that the term “value” is subjective when it comes to Magic The Gathering.
 You could interpret value in different ways depending on your intent.